 7:00pm – dinner

 This went on Monday through Friday, with Saturday afternoon and Sunday off.
 As daunting as it seemed at first, it quickly became a comfortable routine, days morphed into weeks and, before we knew it, we were all crying and hugging and it was all over.
 The weekends were used to explore the surrounding areas, including the Netravali Wildlife Sanctuary and Agonda, Patnem and Palolem Beaches, some of the prettiest beaches of Goa.

 I was catered for extremely well as a vegan at the spice farm who hosted us.
 In fact, all the meals except for breakfast were fully vegan, and I was offered a fruit bowl for breakfast in replacement of the fruit and yoghurt everyone else had.
-Food being an inherent part of why I travel the world, I was not disappointed by the home cooked food of Gauri, Chinmay and his mom: the ever changing self-service buffet of South Indian specialties was phenomenal and a reason alone to visit Tanshikar Spice Farm if you happen to be in the area.
+Food being an inherent part of why I travel the world, I was not disappointed by the home-cooked food of Gauri, Chinmay and his mom: the ever-changing self-service buffet of South Indian specialities was phenomenal and a reason alone to visit Tanshikar Spice Farm if you happen to be in the area.
 The farm is open to the public for day tours and is a fascinating place to visit, eat to your heart’s content and stock up on organic spices, coconut oil and raw cacao to bring home – the masala chai and garam masala being top priorities.

 A TRANSFORMATIVE JOURNEY